mjjtrebing/Java-Game-Meteor-Dash-/README.md

 # Java-Game-Meteor-Dash-
-This is a Java game I made using a third party library called slick
+This is a Java game I made using a third party library called slick.
+This game is incomplete, but still runable in its current state.

 This project has roughly 600 lines of code.